 Together with Leefke and Michael I take care of the content marketing.
 Our heart is the magazine wp unboxed.
-As editors we not only write our own articles, but also work closely with Guest authors together - including web designers, agencies and experts from various fields.
+As editors, we not only write our own articles, but also work closely with guest authors - including web designers, agencies and experts from a wide range of disciplines.

-We share the latest contents around WordPress & Co. in the two-week newsletter and on our social media channels - Twitter, Facebook and LinkedIn.
+We share the latest content around WordPress & Co. in our bi-weekly newsletter and on our social media channels - Twitter, Facebook and LinkedIn.
 I have also been supporting our team in these areas since November.
-This is unbelievable fun.
-The exchange with the WP community and our readership is also quite exciting.
+This is incredibly fun.
+The exchange with the WP community and our readership is pretty exciting on the side.

-Initially as a working student, I have been working full-time for a good month.
-Since then I have been devoting more and more time to our visual content: For our blog posts, for example, I draw illustrations and assist Torben with the layout and design of print and online media.
+In the beginning I was a working student, but since a month I'm working full time.
+Since then, I've been devoting more and more time to our visual content: For example, I draw illustrations for our blog posts and assist Torben with the layout and design of print and online media.

-How did you come to specialize in design during your studies?
+How did you come to specialize in design in college?

-My Bachelor in Design I graduated from the FH Bielefeld.
-The main focus, in my case Photography and image mediayou choose when you apply.
-Especially in the creative field, it is not the numerus clausus but your own motivation that decides on your place at university.
-That means you have to pass the so-called artistic-design aptitude test.
-In Bielefeld, your (portfolio) portfolio including (design) homework must first be accepted - only then can you take the practical exam the next day.
+I completed my bachelor's degree in design at the FH Bielefeld.
+You choose the focus, in my case photography and visual media, when you apply.
+Especially in the creative field, it's not the numerus clausus but your own motivation that decides on your place at university.
+This means that you have to pass the so-called artistic-creative aptitude test.
+In Bielefeld, your (portfolio) portfolio and (design) homework must first be accepted - only then are you allowed to take the practical exam the next day.

-The whole application process was not only a lot of stress and pressure on site, but also an immense amount of time in advance.
-At that time, I opened my portfolio parallel to my internship at Studio Toelle that was exhausting, but I was one hundred percent sure that I wanted the study place.
+The whole application process was not only a lot of stress and pressure on site, but also an immense time commitment in advance.
+At the time, I created my portfolio in parallel with my internship at Studio Toelle - that was draining, but I was one hundred percent sure that I wanted the place.
 And that's why I went through with it.

-Due to the many interdisciplinary modules, the course of study was super rich, individual and free.
-There is a broad spectrum of design disciplines beyond the own field of study: In addition to moving image, documentary photography, media technology, picture editing & Co.
+The studies were then super rich, individual and free due to the many interdisciplinary modules.
+Beyond one's own field of study, there is a broad spectrum of creative disciplines: In addition to moving image, documentary photography, media technology, picture editing & Co.
 I also took some seminars in communication design, digital media and fashion.

-I always found this context, the close mentoring by professors and the interdisciplinary cooperation always very inspiring and lively.
-For example, my final project last year was developed in collaboration with the graphic designer and book designer Caroline Hartmann.
+I always found this context, the close mentoring by professors and the interdisciplinary collaborations very inspiring and lively.
+My final project last year, for example, was created in collaboration with graphic designer and book designer Carolin Hartmann.

 What is your first impression of RAIDBOXES?

-It's amazing how creative, motivated and open our team is: Every day I realize how much we push each other and do our best every day.
-I like that instead of "but" or "no" we prefer to say "and".
+It's amazing how creative, motivated and open our team is: I notice every day how much we push each other and give our best every day.
+I like that we prefer to say "and" instead of "but" or "no".
 And I like how many interesting people from different disciplines come together here.

-What are you looking forward to most?
-Even in the WordPress community?
+What are you most looking forward to?
+Also at WordPress Community?

-The first WordCamp I'm taking is the WordCamp Europe 2020 - this year unfortunately only online.
-I am very much looking forward to the lectures, the exchange and extremely much input.
-Even if I would have preferred to experience all this face to face in Porto.
+The first WordCamp I'm taking is WordCamp Europe 2020 - this year, unfortunately, only online.
+I'm really looking forward to the talks, the exchange and extremely much input.
+Even though I would have preferred to experience all this face to face in Porto.

-But that's not what motivated me to apply for the job - above all, the company model Holacracy enthusiastic: All employees work in the exact field where their own passion and individual competence lies.
-Every single one of them moves an incredible amount and brings in his knowledge and opinion directly.
-If someone has a new idea in mind, he puts it up for discussion with everyone.
+But that's not what motivated me to apply - it was the company model that excited me the most.
+Holacracy All employees work exactly in the field where their own passion and individual competence lies.
+Each individual makes a huge difference and contributes his or her knowledge and opinion directly.
+If someone has a new idea in mind, they present it to everyone for discussion.

-For me it is Holacracy a great new challenge because I am a very passionate but introverted person.
-To have so much responsibility and decision-making power in the working environment is new for me.
+For me, Holacracy is a great new challenge because I am a very passionate but introverted person.
+Having so much responsibility and decision making power in the work environment is new for me.
 RAIDBOXES is definitely a unique company.
 I am very grateful to be a part of it.

-What do you do when you're not RAIDBOXES writing or designing for?
+What do you do when you're not writing or designing for RAIDBOXES ?

-I like to be out in nature and in the fresh air, whether cycling or running makes no difference.
-For example, I am currently trying out inline skating - it is slowly getting better, even if I am admittedly a bit clumsy.
-And a few times now I've been on a friend's e-longboard.
+I prefer to be out in nature and in the fresh air, whether cycling or running doesn't matter at all.
+For example, I'm trying my hand at rollerblading right now - it's slowly getting better, even if I'm admittedly a bit clumsy.
+And a few times I've already stood on a friend's e-longboard.

-Before Corona times I used my membership in the Urban Sports Club and tried my luck at CrossFit, Ninja Sports and Pilates.
-I love to try something new more often - even when cooking, I usually make each recipe just once.
+Before Corona times I maxed out my Urban Sports Club membership and tried my luck at CrossFit, Ninja Sports and Pilates.
+I love to try something new more often - even when cooking, I usually only make each recipe once.

-Apart from that I am also a voluntary part of the marketing team of TechLabs - a non-profit organization for digital education, especially for tech skills.
-Recently I myself completed the User Experience Design learning path as a participant in our program.
-I enjoyed the whole thing so much that I will soon add the Web Development Track in the backend.
+Other than that, I volunteer as part of the marketing team at TechLabs - a non-profit organization for digital education, specifically tech skills.
+I recently completed the User Experience Design learning path myself as a participant in our program.
+I enjoyed the whole thing so much that I will soon join the Web Development track in the backend.

-When the opportunity arises, I love to travel.
-My parents built a Magirus Deutz back then - my sister and I grew up with it, so to speak.
-In summer we used to spend weeks on the rough coasts of France.
-On later trips I was particularly impressed by Moldova and Slovenia.
-I find it super exciting to dive into other cultures and discover unknown landscapes.
+When the opportunity arises, I am very happy to travel.
+Back then, my parents extended a Magirus Deutz - my sister and I sort of grew up with it.
+In the summer we were always on the road for weeks on the rough coasts of France.
+On later trips, I was particularly impressed by the countries of Moldova and Slovenia.
+I find it super exciting to immerse myself in other cultures and discover unknown landscapes.